RileyPoirier23/TattooAPP/README.md

 InkSpace is a dual-sided marketplace connecting tattoo artists with shops for guest spots (B2B) and clients with artists for appointments (B2C).

-## 🚀 Quick Start & Manual Setup
+## 🚀 Quick Start & Manual Setup Guide

+This guide will walk you through setting up the application for local development and deploying it for production.

 ### 1. Environment Setup
-Create a `.env` file in the root directory and add your API keys:
+Create a `.env` file in the root directory and add your API keys.
+You must get these from their respective services.

 ```
 VITE_SUPABASE_URL=your_supabase_project_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key